Video Routing

 Then, depending on your use case, you need to choose between two modes (see next section) :

-Many Canvases to One Output
+Many Canvases to 1 Output

 In this mode, you can use several canvases to display them in a single output.